carpentries-incubator/genome-mining/_episodes/02-antismash.md

 antiSMASH will create an output folder for each of your genomes.
-Within this folder, you will find a single `.gbk` file for each of the detected Biosynthetic Gene Clusters (we will use these files for subsequent analyses) and a `.html` file, among others files.
+Within this folder, you will find a single `.gbk` file for each of the detected Biosynthetic Gene Clusters (we will use these files for subsequent analyses) and a `.html` file, among other files.
 By openning the `.html` file you can explore the antiSMASH annotations.

-You can run antiSMASH in two main ways **Minimal and Full-features run**, as follows:
+You can run antiSMASH in two ways **Minimal and Full-featured run**, as follows:

 |Run type   | command                                 |
 |-----------|-----------------------------------------|